Homeomorphisms of Cech-Stone remainders: the zero-dimensional case: Introduction

+We note that Theorem~\ref{main} is not optimal.
+The first author's proof that all zero-dimensional, locally compact, Polish spaces satisfy the \emph{weak extension principle} (\cite[Theorem~4.10.1]{Fa:AQ}) will appear elsewhere.
+Dow refuted the related \emph{strong extension principle} (\cite[Question~4.11.4]{Fa:AQ}) by constructing a nontrivial continuous map from $\omega^*$ into $\omega^*$ (i.e., one that does not have a continuous extension to a map from $\beta\omega$ into $\beta\omega$) in ZFC (\cite{dow2014non}).
+An alternative proof of our main result from a stronger assumption (PFA) is given by~\cite[Theorem~4.3]{FaSh:Rigidity}.

 In section~\ref{sec:Notation} we introduce some of the language required to prove Theorem~\ref{main}.
-Section~\ref{sec:Embeddings} treats embeddings of $\pow(\omega)/\fin$ into $\SC(X)/\SK(X)$; we prove in ZFC that such maps are trivial whenever they are ``definable'' in a certain sense, and then we prove under $TA + MA_{\aleph_1}$ that every such map is trivial.
+Section~\ref{sec:Embeddings} treats embeddings of $\mathcal{P}(\omega)/\fin$ into $\mathcal{C}(X)/\mathcal{K}(X)$, and we show that under OCA +MA$_{\aleph_1}$, every such embedding is trivial.
+Much of the proof follows the work in \cite{Velickovic:OCAA} and~\cite{Velickovic:D} with only minor modifications, so to avoid treading the same ground we only prove one of the ingredients going into this theorem.
 Section~\ref{sec:Families} completes the proof of Theorem~\ref{main} through an analysis of \emph{coherent families of continuous functions}.